TCC Worldwide Online Conference

 CALL FOR PROPOSALS

-TCC Hawaii invites faculty, support staff, librarians, counselors, student affairs professionals, students, administrators, and educational consultants to submit proposals for papers and general sessions.
+TCC Hawaii invites faculty, support professionals, librarians, counselors, student affairs professionals, graduate students, administrators, and educational consultants to submit proposals for papers and general sessions.

 Learning technology continues to shape how we learn, create and share.
-Online tools transform our modes of communication, networking, and collaboration.
-Learning today is pervasive, independent of time and place.
+Online tools transform communicating, networking, and how we collaborate.
+Learning today is global, pervasive, and independent of time and place.
 Technology provides immersive and compelling experiences to learners of all ages.

-This year, the conference staff will continue to highlight best choices, model practices, and research related to trending topics in online learning, mobile learning, networking, collaboration and emerging technologies.
+This year, the conference staff will continue to highlight best choices, model practices, and research related to trending topics in digital literacy, learning spaces, online learning, mobile learning, collaboration and emerging technologies.

 – Perspectives and immersive experiences with learning technologies